 How Is Conversion Rate Calculated?

-Your conversion rate is the number of people who convert on your site divided by how many visit your site.
+Your conversion rate is the number of people who visit your landing page and convert on your site divided by how many visit your site.

 What Is Conversion Rate Optimization in SEO?

 Conversion rate optimization (CRO) involves improving features of your site to increase the percentage of conversions.